freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

 ## Feedback on pull requests

-> :tada: Congratulations on making a PR and thanks a lot for taking the time to contribute.
+> Congratulations! :tada: on making a PR and thanks a lot for taking the time to contribute.

 Our moderators will now take a look and leave you feedback.
 Please be patient with the fellow moderators and respect their time.
 All pull requests are reviewed in due course.